Are you experiencing the signs and symptoms of trauma?

 - EMDR processing will continue until the past experience has been updated to an adaptive present perspective.

-- With long stand issues, this process may take multiple sessions.
+- With long standing issues, this process may take multiple sessions.
 We offer extended sessions for those who need more than 45 minute sessions.

 Using what you’ve learned